githubtraining/saml-implementation-prep/faq.md

 ## Does Azure AD team sync allow for syncing of groups and subgroups?

 Syncing, yes.
-Team Syc will flatten membership of subgroups.
+Team sync will flatten membership of subgroups.